ProtonMail/proton-bridge/BUILDS.md

     - the go-rfc5322 module cannot currently be compiled for 32-bit OSes
 * Go 1.18
 * Bash with basic build utils: make, gcc, sed, find, grep, ...
-  - For Windows it is recommended to use MinGW 64bit shell from [MSYS2](https://www.msys2.org/)
+  - For Windows, it is recommended to use MinGW 64bit shell from [MSYS2](https://www.msys2.org/)
 * GCC (linux), msvc (windows) or Xcode (macOS)
 * Windres (windows)
 * libglvnd and libsecret development files (linux)